System Security with OpenSCAP

 Uyuni uses OpenSCAP to audit clients.
 It allows you to schedule and view compliance scans for any client.

-OpenSCAP auditing is available for use with traditional clients only.
-It is not available on Salt clients that use the SSH contact method.
+OpenSCAP auditing is not available on Salt clients that use the SSH contact method.

 The Security Certification and Authorization Package (SCAP) is a standardized compliance checking solution for enterprise-level Linux infrastructures.
 It is a line of specifications maintained by the National Institute of Standards and Technology (NIST) for maintaining system security for enterprise systems.

 SCAP was created to provide a standardized approach to maintaining system security, and the standards that are used continually change to meet the needs of the community and enterprise businesses.
 New specifications are governed by NIST’s SCAP Release cycle to provide a consistent and repeatable revision work flow.
 For more information, see http://scap.nist.gov/timeline.html.

 Uyuni uses OpenSCAP to implement the SCAP specifications.
 OpenSCAP is an auditing tool that utilizes the Extensible Configuration Checklist Description Format (XCCDF).
 XCCDF is a standard way of expressing checklist content and defines security checklists.
 It also combines with other specifications such as Common Platform Enumeration (CPE), Common Configuration Enumeration (CCE), and Open Vulnerability and Assessment Language (OVAL), to create a SCAP-expressed checklist that can be processed by SCAP-validated products.